biam05/comp-feup/README.md

 We have implemented some extra features, such as:

-* method overloading according to java method overloading,
+* Method overloading according to java method overloading,

-* verification of match of return type in the declaration and the actual method, verification of variable declaration more than once, verification of non-static variable 'identifier' cannot be referenced from a static context,
+* Verification of match of return type in the declaration and the actual method, verification of variable declaration more than once, verification of non-static variable 'identifier' cannot be referenced from a static context,

-* optimizations: eliminated the use of unnecessary “goto” instructions in the while loop, constant propagation, the use of lower cost instructions.
+* Optimizations: eliminated the use of unnecessary “goto” instructions in the while loop, constant propagation, the use of lower cost instructions.